benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

   Extension program (see [above](#anu-extension-accreditation))

-There'll be lots of other stuff, too: building a community of practice, deepening ANU CS/CECS's relationships with ACT High Schools, giving our undergraduate students a chance to mentor these high school students, etc. But that's intangible stuff, so I'm not sure if they count as a deliverables.
+There'll be lots of other stuff, too: building a community of practice, deepening ANU CS/CECS's relationships with ACT High Schools, strengthening cross-campus partnerships in research and teaching, giving our undergraduate students a chance to mentor these high school students, etc. But that's intangible stuff, so I'm not sure if they count as a deliverables.

 ## Project Sponsor and Stakeholders {#project-sponsor-and-stakeholders}